Skip to main content

 Most plans fail in bad quarters, not in spreadsheets.
 Panic exits and long contribution gaps break compounding.

-Use a written policy that defines what to do when markets fall and what events justify any allocation change.
+My approach would be to use a written policy that defines what to do when markets fall and what events justify any allocation change.

 A simple behavior policy template